seroujk/shopify-popup/README.md

 - Click Add a new asset
 - Choose Create a blank file
 - Name it: goodr-popup.css
-- Paste the full CSS
+- Paste the full `goodr-popup.css` code
 - Save

 ### 4. Add the JavaScript File